yourhead/rwcli/README.md

 ### Warning

 This plugin uses several private mechanism in order run the publish.
-You should not use these mechanisms in another general purpose RapidWeaver plugin.
+You should not use fragile private methods like these in general purpose RapidWeaver plugin.